VictoriaMetrics/VictoriaMetrics/README.md

 - a single `vminsert` node with `-storageNode=<vmstorage_host>`
 - a single `vmselect` node with `-storageNode=<vmstorage_host>`

 It is recommended to run at least two nodes for each service for high availability purposes.
+In this case the cluster continues working when a single node is temporarily unavailable and the remaining nodes can handle the increased workload.
+The node may be temporarily unavailable when the underlying hardware breaks, during software upgrades, migration or other maintenance tasks.

+It is preferred to run many small `vmstorage` nodes over a few big `vmstorage` nodes, since this reduces the workload increase on the remaining `vmstorage` nodes when some of `vmstorage` nodes become temporarily unavailable.

 An http load balancer such as [vmauth](https://docs.victoriametrics.com/vmauth.html) or `nginx` must be put in front of `vminsert` and `vmselect` nodes.
 It must contain the following routing configs according to [the url format](#url-format):